-Circular 124 maintains all provisions in Circular 155 in relation to the procedures required for changing the contents of a business registration certificate for an insurance company or branch.
-The changes include changing the name, charter capital, opening or closing the branches or representatives, changing the address of the head office, branches or business points, changing the terms and scope of the business, a merger, separation or conversion of the corporate form, transfer of more than 10% of the charter capital, liquidation and insolvency, and changes in the executive officers (Chairman, CEO or Directors of branches).
-The ISA has the authority to approve or reject such changes from 7 to 21 business days from receipt of a lawful application dossier.
+Circular 124 provides the procedures required for changing the contents of a business registration certificate for an insurance company or branch.
+The changes include changing the name, charter capital, opening or closing the branches or representatives, changing the address of the head office, branches or business points, changing the terms and scope of the business, a merger, separation or conversion of the corporate form, transfer of more than 10% of the charter capital, liquidation and insolvency, and changes in the executive officers (Chairman, CEO or Directors of branches)9.
+The ISA has the authority to approve or reject such changes from 7 to 14 business days from receipt of a lawful application dossier in accordance with Circular 194.

-Maintenance of Charter Capital and Escrow Account for Deposit
+Maintenance of Charter Capital and Deposit

 Insurers must always maintain their equity capital at a level greater than their applicable legal capital.
-Insurers are required to evaluate their equity capital on an annual basis, and should the evaluated equity capital fall below the applicable legal capital, an insurer must call for further capital contributions within six months from the annual financial statement dates in order to fill the gap between the actual charter capital and the legal levels of capital 10.
+Insurers are required to evaluate their equity capital on an annual basis, and should the evaluated equity capital fall below the applicable legal capital, an insurer must call for further capital contributions within six months from the annual financial statement dates in order to fill the gap between the actual charter capital and the legal levels of capital.10